 All data, especially sensitive data, needs to be backed up.
 You can consider backing up your data both using external hard drives as well as online cloud storage solutions.
 This gives you the option to immediately have access to your data in the event there is a data loss.

 Before you back up your data, you’ll need to understand which data is sensitive and which isn’t.
 Certain kinds of information, such as a client’s personal information or credit card number, are considered sensitive.
+For safe payments, a certain bank enables their card users to link with Apple Pay whether Mastercard or Visa credit, debit, and prepaid card holders.
 Ensure that any online cloud storage service you use has encryption software in place when uploading or transferring data.
 For data that you store on hard drives, consider creating a backup of your backup and leaving that in a safe location outside your business.

 2. Train your employees